 - USS Arizona Memorial/Pearl Harbor: It’s perhaps one of the most historical landmarks in the world.
 When the Japanese attacked Pearl Harbor it initiated the United States’ entry into World War II.
 Located near Honolulu on the Island of Oahu, visitors to Hawaii flock to this significant destination.
 Guests can climb aboard the USS Missouri, tour the museums, and memorial sites.
 It’s an incredible way to honor the lives of the fallen and celebrate a place of rich history.

 - The Beaches: If nothing else, people visit Hawaii specifically for the beautiful beaches.
 Resorts fill the coastline and boast the most incredible amenities.
 All of Hawaii’s beaches are public so visitors are welcome to visit a variety of locations during their trip.
 The sand also comes in a variety of colors- black, red, white, and green!
 Spend time considering how you’ll want to use the beach.
 Are you planning to surf?
 Are you traveling with family and looking for minimal waves close to conveniences (like food and bathrooms?)
 Do you want a remote beach?
 Colored sand beach?
 There are SO many options.
-Narrow down what works best for you and plan your trip around that!
+Visit this article for a great way to find the best beach for you.

 Where is your favorite spot in Hawaii?